 Head of Private Clients

-Do you own an overseas home, but after many happy years of memory making the time has finally come to sell up?
-Having banked that buying experience, you’ll be pleased to hear the overseas selling process is similar to the approach you took to make the initial purchase.
-Or perhaps you have inherited a foreign property that you want to sell during what is already a stressful time.
-Whatever your reason for putting your property on the market, don’t be daunted.
+Do you own an overseas home but find that after many happy years of memory-making, the time has finally come to sell up?
+You’ll be pleased to hear that the overseas selling process is similar to the approach you took to make the initial purchase.
+Or have you inherited a foreign property you want to sell during stressful times?
+Whatever the reason for putting your international property on the market, don’t be daunted.

-Before taking your first step on your selling journey, get a rough idea of how much your property is worth by researching what homes like yours have sold for recently in the local area.
-This will help you to calculate how much money you will be left with after you have paid off the mortgage.
+Before taking the first step on your selling journey, you’ll need to get a rough idea of your property's worth.
+You can start by researching sale prices for homes similar to your own in your local area.
 However, your figures will only be a guesstimate until you have exchanged contracts and have a completion date.
-Then you will know the precise redemption (total outstanding) amount for your mortgage.
+It's at this point that you will know your mortgage's precise redemption (total outstanding) value.

-If you’re using the proceeds to buy another property – whether you’re downsizing, upsizing, moving to a new location overseas or returning to the UK - dig out your mortgage paperwork or speak to your lender to check if you need to pay early repayment charges for switching to another lender or whether it’s possible to transfer it to a new property.
-If you’re planning to buy a more expensive property or your mortgage deal is ending, this is a good opportunity to remortgage onto a better deal.
+Are you using the proceeds of your sale to buy another property – whether you’re downsizing, upsizing, moving to a new location overseas or returning to the UK?
+Dig out your mortgage paperwork or speak to your lender to check if you need to pay early repayment charges for switching to another lender or whether you can transfer the outstanding amount to a new property.
+If you’re planning on buying a more expensive property or your mortgage deal is ending, now is a good opportunity to open a new mortgage and find a better deal.

-The fundamentals of selling a property overseas are relatively straightforward: putting it on the market, preparing for viewings, accommodating viewings.
-But you will also be exposed to some technical factors, such as legal and financial regulations.
-To navigate these often confusing elements of the selling process, you must engage the services of professional experts.
-These specialists possess the knowledge and experience that’s required to provide you with the right information when you need it - helping you to sell your overseas property without a hitch.
+To navigate these often-confusing elements of the selling process, you must engage the services of professional experts.
+These specialists possess the knowledge and experience to help you get the right information as and when it is needed - helping you to sell your overseas property without a hitch.

-Another useful resource is The Alliance of International Property Owners – which provides free knowledge, support, guides, inspiration and special offers to British owners of a foreign property.
+Another helpful resource is The Alliance of International Property Owners – which provides free knowledge, support, guides, inspiration and special offers to British owners of a foreign property.

-- Choose an agent that’s registered with a regulatory body in the country you’re selling a property in.
+- Choose an agent registered with a regulatory body in the country you’re selling the property.

-- Choose an estate agent that understands the requirements of selling both to the local market and foreign buyers – this will help you to set your expectations about the sale price.
+- Choose an estate agent that understands the requirements for selling to the local market and foreign buyers – this will help you set your expectations about the sale price.

 - Choose an agent with plenty of experience, so you’re confident they have established a good reputation and have a wealth of local knowledge.